MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/cside/cside-command-prompt.md

 ---
-title: "Using the Development Environment from the Command Prompt"
+title: Using the Development Environment from the Command Prompt
+description: Learn how to use the C/SIDE Development Environment from the command prompt.
 author: jswymer
 ms.date: 04/01/2021
 ms.topic: article
 ms.author: jswymer
 ms.reviewer: jswymer
 ---

-# Using the Development Environment from the Command Prompt
+# Using the development environment from the command prompt

->[!NOTE]
+> [!NOTE]
 > [!INCLUDE[nav_dev_long_md](../developer/includes/nav_dev_long_md.md)] is [!INCLUDE[2019_releasewave2_deprecated](../includes/2019_releasewave2_deprecated.md)].

 You can start the [!INCLUDE[nav_dev_long](../developer/includes/nav_dev_long_md.md)] by running finsql.exe at the command prompt.
 You can also use the finsql.exe command to run the several development tasks without using the [!INCLUDE[nav_dev_short](../developer/includes/nav_dev_short_md.md)] client.